DappCoderr/Cadence-Fun/doc/docs/Module 5/Lesson 7.md

 sidebar_position: 7
 ---

-In this lesson, we're defining storage and public paths for our collection.
-These paths specify where the collection will be stored in the account's storage and how it will be accessed publicly by other accounts.
+Every great collection needs a map, and your Flow NFT collection is no exception!
+In this lesson, we'll explore defining storage and public paths, which act like a treasure map for your NFTs.

-### **Purpose and Usefulness:**
+### Why Define Paths?
+It's About Organization and Accessibility!

-Defining paths for storage and public access provides clarity and organization for managing resources on the blockchain.
-This is useful because:

-1. **Organization:** Paths help organize data within an account's storage, making it easier to locate and manage resources.
+Paths bring order and clarity to your NFT collection:

+- **Organized Storage:** Imagine your account's storage like a vast library.
+Storage paths act like labels on shelves, helping you locate your NFT collection with ease.
-2. **Accessibility:** Public paths allow other accounts to access specific resources, facilitating interactions and collaborations within the blockchain ecosystem.
+- **Public Access:** Public paths are like the library's main entrance.
+They allow other accounts to interact with your collection through a designated point, fostering collaboration within the Flow ecosystem.

+Charting Your Course: How Paths Work

+Here's a breakdown of how storage and public paths work:

 ### **Implementation:**